 The Harborfields Public Library is an independent institution chartered by the New York State Education Department to serve all the residents of the district.
 It is maintained by a library tax levy for that purpose and is governed by a five-member Board of Trustees, elected from among the residents of the district to serve five-year terms.
-Regular monthly Board meetings are held at the library, usually on the last Thursday of each month at 7:30 p.m.
+Regular monthly Board meetings are held at the library, usually on the last Thursday of each month.
 Notice of special meetings is posted three days in advance, and the public is welcome to attend.